exercism/x86-64-assembly/concepts/floating-point-numbers/about.md

 The `maxxx` instruction computes the maximum of the two operands and stores the result in the destination operand.

 As usual, `xx` is a placeholder for either `ss` or `sd`.

+### Calling Convention

+In `System V ABI`, the first eight floating-point arguments are passed to functions in order, from `xmm0` to `xmm7`.

+Floating-point values are returned from functions into `xmm0` and, if necessary, `xmm1`.

+All `xmm` registers are freely available to use, none of them is reserved for the caller.

 [ieee]: https://en.wikipedia.org/wiki/IEEE_754
 [float-guide]: https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html